-54 WWF (2016).
-Social, Economic and Environmental Analysis of Soybean and Meat Production in Paraguay.
-URL: http://d2ouvy59p0dg6k.cloudfront.net/downloads/social_economic_and_environmental_analysis_of_soybean_and_meat_production_in_paraguay_1.pdf it is likely that the negative impacts of climate change due to increased temperature, droughts and floods will offset the potential gain in yield from increased CO_2 in the atmosphere, resulting in an overall decrease in soy yields in Paraguay.
+The agriculture and livestock sectors are among the most vulnerable in Paraguay due to their dependence on the natural environment and because they constitute one of the main economic activities of the country.
+The impacts on agricultural production arise from more extreme and more frequent rainfall events, and more frequent high temperatures and heat waves.
+Soy yields, for example, are likely to decrease as temperatures rise.
+Furthermore, it is likely that the negative impacts of climate change due to increased temperature, droughts and floods will offset the potential gain in yield from increased CO2 in the atmosphere, resulting in an overall decrease in soy yields in Paraguay.
 Extreme weather presents the largest risk factor for crop production, especially from droughts and floods.
 Projections for precipitation show a significant increase in rainfall form June to August, particularly in the northern, eastern and southern regions of the country.
 This is expected to impact agricultural regions, with heavy rainfall and flooding expected to impacts to key crops such as soy, affecting domestic markets and potentially forcing some farmers to need to source alternative food for livestock.
-57